 Take a look at your laptop.
 Does it weigh more than a bowling ball?
 A big complaint at many companies is outdated hardware and software.
 Not only does ancient equipment make your employees inefficient, but it also sends a message that your company has zero interest in staying up to date with the latest tools and technology.

-Lack of communication is at the root of many employee frustrations.
+Lack of communication is the root of many employee frustrations.
 Make sure your business is creating channels for honest, specific feedback from and to your employees and taking advantage of ways to provide praise and constructive criticism in real time.
 Top-down communication can quickly become messy and convoluted.
 Instead, focus on direct, one-on-one conversations when possible.
-And provide digital spaces like employee communities to allow workers to come together and solve issues without management always being in the middle.
-What steps is HR taking to ensure managers receive proper training on coaching and communication techniques.
-Check out our playbook to help facilitate more meaningful conversations among your people.
+And offer digital spaces such as employee communities to allow workers to come together and solve issues without management always being in the middle.
+Make sure you train managers on proper coaching and communication techniques; don’t leave them to figure it out themselves.
+Check out our Leader’s Guide to Employee Feedback to help facilitate more meaningful conversations among your people.

 - Promote from Within

 It can be disheartening to your best employees if you continually recruit new management from outside the company.
 Your strong performers want to know that they have a career path to promotion.
-Make it easier for them by ensuring you have developed a solid internal advancement program.
+Make it easier for them by ensuring you have developed a solid internal advancement program with succession planning.

 - Encourage Collaboration